Homepage Fill in Your IRS Schedule C 1040 Template

 What expenses can I deduct on Schedule C?

-Where can I get help if I have questions about Schedule C?
+Where can I find more information about filling out Schedule C?

 Common mistakes